------ WHEREAS, the District meets the four (4) criteria for landmark designation set forth in Section 2-120-620 (1), (4), (5) and (6) of the Municipal Code; and
+WHEREAS, the District meets the four (4) criteria for landmark designation set forth in Section 2-120-620 (1), (4), (5) and (6) of the Municipal Code; and

 WHEREAS, the District is one of the best-surviving examples of the type of large neighborhood commercial and entertainment districts that developed in Chicago in the early part of the twentieth century.
-By the 1920s there were about two dozen major business centers outside the Loop, including Madison-Pulaski on the West Side, 79th-Halsted and 47th-Ashland on the South Side, and Lincoln-Belmont-Ashland on the North Side.
-These outlying districts, usually located at major transportation transfer points, were appealing to businesses not only for their heavy pedestrian flow, but also because their commercial frontage was much cheaper than in downtown; and
+By the 1920s there were about two dozen major business centers outside the Loop, including Madison-Pulaski on the West Side, 79"'-Halsted and 47"'-Ashland on the South Side, and Lincoln-Belmont-Ashland on the North Side.
+These outlying districts, usually located at major transportation transfer points, were appealing to businesses not only for their heavy pedestrian flow, but also because their commercial frontage was much cheaper than in downtown; and promoted the area dynamically and is credited with coining the area's moniker when he began using it in association with advertising for his store.
+Miller's Up-Town Advertiser was a free advertising circular that drew attention to the District; and